 There are projects already in place in Spain and Germany.
 A joint project in Sicily has been started.
 Parishes in France and one in Great Britain (Liverpool) have been set up and negotiations with local bishops are in progress in UK and Germany.
 Since it is our common mission, European, Asian, African and American confreres are all involved.

 1. Belgian Sector - 10 communities

 In the 4 communities in Brussels, some confreres are engaged in Provincial and Sector administration, some in specialist ministries and some are retired.

 In the 2 communities in Antwerp, most confreres are retired although some have outside ministries.
-The houses in Genk, Liege, Munsterbilzen, Namur and the 2 houses in Varsenare are mainly for retired confreres.
+The houses in Genk, Liege, Namur and the 2 houses in Varsenare are mainly for retired confreres.